Tracing the history of CO-OP tractors

 Someone asked me if I’d ever seen a CO-OP crawler tractor that looked just like a Cletrac HG crawler.
 I had to admit that I never had, and seriously doubted that any such machine ever existed, even though I knew the CO-OP name was put on tractors from several different manufacturers.
 However, I’ve learned in almost 20 years of studying this stuff to “never say never,” as in: “They never made one of those!”

 By way of background, in 1867 the Grange was started by a Minnesota farmer named Oliver Hudson Kelley, who believed that farmers, because of their independence and the way they were scattered, needed a national organization to represent them, like unions were beginning to do for industrial workers.
-Farmers were at the mercy of merchants for farm supplies and marketing their crops, while the railroads and grain companies were taking advantage of farmers as well.
+Farmers were at the mercy of merchants for farm supplies and marketing their crops, while the railroads and grain companies were taking advantage of

 From this beginning, a number of local farmer cooperatives (Co-ops) evolved, with many carrying the Farm Bureau name.
 These organizations attempted, through the power of group purchasing, to get the farmer a better deal on prices for seed, fertilizer, feed and other essential supplies, including farm machinery.